seanngpack/feeling-blue-cpp/README.md

 ## Features

-* Blocking API, calls to find services, characteristics, etc block the calling thread until the process is complete.
+* Blocking API.
+Calls to find services, characteristics, etc block the calling thread until the process is complete.
 Blocking methods are documented.
 * Non-intrusive namespace.
-The API is encapsulated in this bluetooth so your global namespace does not get polluted.
+The API is encapsulated in ```bluetooth::``` so your global namespace does not get polluted.
 * Simple and straightfoward API.

 ## Installation